Update – June 2023

-From 1 April 2022, access to dental services has changed as part of a national NHS Wales programme to ensure dental care is accessible to everyone in Wales.
-Dental access will be prioritised based on needs and risks.
-Dental practices across North Wales will prioritise dental care towards patients that require treatment.
+Access to dental services has changed as part of a national NHS Wales programme to ensure dental care is accessible to everyone in Wales:

-Dentists are required to prioritise access to treatment on the basis of clinical need and to provide treatment to urgent and high priority patients.
+- NHS dental practices across north Wales are required to prioritise patient access to dental care and treatment on the basis of clinical need and risk.

 Thank you for your patience and understanding of the current situation.

-You should contact your dentist during their usual opening hours if you require urgent dental care.
-Information about who you should contact outside of normal hours or if you don't have a dentist, can be found under our Urgent Dental Services.
+If you require urgent dental care, you should contact your dentist during their usual opening hours.
+Information about who you should contact outside of normal hours or if you don't have a dentist, can be found under our Urgent Dental Services